 The Best Weather Condition for Bass Fishing

 3. Wind.
-Some of the most frustrating days when fishing is between cold and warm fronts and the wind is too strong.
-The best alternative plan is, however, is often to venture out and get right in the middle.
-If you’re going to fish for a windy day, make sure you have a full battery and roll your roofs down on your baitcaster, because the blusteriest side of the lake is where the best bass fishes are.
+Some of the most frustrating days of fishing are between cold and warm fronts when the wind is too strong.
+The best alternative plan is often to venture out and get right in the middle.
+Hence, when fishing on a windy day, make sure you have a full battery and roll your roofs down on your baitcaster.
+The reason is that the blustery side of the lake is where the best bass fishes are.

 The windiest side of the lake has a lot of sources of food that fuel the food chain under the water.
-For that reason, largemouth are right there all the time engulfing the lesser members of that chain.
-Stay away from sheltered areas and coves.
+For that reason, largemouth is right there all the time engulfing the lesser members of that chain.
+Therefore, stay away from sheltered areas and coves.
 Instead, make a game out of the number of casts you can make before a reversal.
 You can even catch the biggest bass in your life.

 The Worst Weather Condition for Bass Fishing

 2. High Tides.
-High tides are not a good weather condition to do bass fishing.
-The water during these days are high, and the current is too quick making all fish spread out.
+High tides are not good weather conditions to do bass fishing.
+The water during these days is high, and the current is too quick making all fish spread out.
 Besides, it is quite dangerous to fish with such weather.
 Thus, it is better not to try bass fishing during these times.

 Bass fishing is not straightforward.
-It takes skill, patience, a broad knowledge concerning various aspects.
+It takes skill, patience, and a broad knowledge concerning various aspects.
 The weather, for instance, needs to be considered by enthusiasts as well.
-And as what was mentioned, they play a vital part of the activity’s success.
+And as mentioned above, they play a vital part in the activity’s success.
 Hence, it is crucial to learn a few tricks about the fishing forecast.